Xylobyte/transcendia/README.md

 # Transcendia

-An app to translate in reeltime a section of your screen
+An app to translate in realtime a section of your screen